jakestrouse00/sliver.tv-accountWatcher/README.md

 Watches an account's inventory and alerts the user if the account has a new item in the inventory.
 Useful for figuring out if you have won a giveaway on sliver.tv

 Can watch multiple accounts at once

+PLEASE NOTE: Having multiple personal accounts on Sliver is against the rules!